dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/differences-from-net-framework.md

 ## SDK-style projects

 .NET uses SDK-style project files.
 These project files are different from the traditional .NET Framework project files managed by Visual Studio.
 To migrate your .NET Framework WPF apps to .NET, you must convert your projects.
-For more information, see [Migrate WPF apps to .NET 5](convert-project-from-net-framework.md).
+For more information, see [How to upgrade a WPF desktop app to .NET 7](index.md).

 ## NuGet package references